ThorxNxEriksen/ml_ops_02476/reports/README.md

 >
 > Answer:

-We use three different types of continuous integration: Unit testing is done in [tests.yaml](https://github.com/ThorxNxEriksen/ml_ops_02476/blob/main/.github/workflows/tests.yaml), this includes testing the data, our model and the API.
-During development, we ran 6 different versions: Python 3.11 and 3.12 on Windows, Ubuntu and MacOS, but this used a lot of time on GitHub, so to avoid running out of compute time we reduced this to just checking with 3.11 on MacOS.
-This should be reverted once the project is stable and we no longer see as many commits.
-Linting is done in [codecheck.yaml](https://github.com/ThorxNxEriksen/ml_ops_02476/blob/main/.github/workflows/codecheck.yaml) running Ruff to fix simple code formatting errors.
+Our continuous integration (CI) workflow is designed to ensure code quality and reliability through systematic testing and maintenance.
+We implemented unit testing via [tests.yaml](https://github.com/ThorxNxEriksen/ml_ops_02476/blob/main/.github/workflows/tests.yaml), which evaluates our data processing, model functionality, and API integration across different environments.
+Initially, we conducted testing across multiple Python versions (3.11 and 3.12) and operating systems, but this quickly consumed GitHub's computational resources.
+Therefore, we reduced our testing to Python 3.11 on MacOS, which is a bit more efficient while still performing the needed checks.
+We intend to revert to the full testing once the project does not have pull requests as frequently as during current development.

-Both the unit tests and the linting is set to run on commits to main or pull requests.
+Our linting process uses Ruff through [codecheck.yaml](https://github.com/ThorxNxEriksen/ml_ops_02476/blob/main/.github/workflows/codecheck.yaml) running Ruff to fix simple code formatting errors.
+Both the unit tests and the linting is set to run on commits to main or when a pull request is created.

 The cookiecutter template also implemented a monthly run of Dependabot which will check if there are updates for the packages in `requirements.txt` and `requirements-dev.txt`.
+Together, these tests ensure that we have a robust setup while not using too many resources during the development phase.

 ## Running code and tracking experiments